 A GLOBAL, INTELLECTUAL, AND CULTURAL EXPLORATION OF TEA

-Long a global leader in innovations at the nexus of food, health and the environment, UC Davis has launched the Global Tea Initiative to bring the university’s premier research in agriculture, health, science, humanities and social science to bear on the study of tea.
+Long a global leader in innovations at the nexus of food, health, and the environment, UC Davis has launched the Global Tea Institute to bring the university’s premier research in agriculture, health, science, humanities, and social science to bear on the study of tea.

-This project is driven by the long history and cultural importance of tea beginning in Asia and spreading to almost every continent in the world; the dearth of tea-related scholarship in most disciplines; our campus’s wide-ranging expertise in the humanities and social sciences which we bring to bear on tea in Asia, Africa and the Americas; and our complementary campus strengths and research traditions in nutrition and agricultural sciences.
+This project is driven by the long history and cultural importance of tea beginning in Asia and spreading to almost every continent in the world; the dearth - yet quickly growing list of tea-related scholarship in most disciplines; UC Davis' wide-ranging expertise in the humanities and social sciences and our complementary campus strengths and research traditions in nutrition and agricultural sciences.

 GTI's mission is to promote the understanding of tea through evidence-based knowledge with a global perspective–promoting tea research from anywhere in the world, in any discipline, with any methodology.
 We actively foster knowledge through colloquia and symposia, lectures, and workshops which address the needs of the campus, industry, and general public.
 Teaching across the disciplines, we have also begun to write a new Global Tea Culture and Science curriculum for undergraduates and graduate UC Davis students.